 The Clay Research Fellowship is available at the CfA in Cambridge beginning in summer or autumn of each year.
 Research programs include instrumentation, observation, and theory in atomic and molecular physics, geophysics, the solar system, stars, galaxies, and cosmology.
 Techniques used range from computer simulations through observations in the radio, infrared, optical, ultraviolet, X- and gamma-ray bands, to instrument development and laboratory experiments.

-Harvard Postdoctoral Fellowship for Future Faculty Leaders - Applications will be accepted beginning September 15, 2021
+Harvard Postdoctoral Fellowship for Future Faculty Leaders - Open September 26, 2022 - December 2, 2022

-We invite applications for the sixth cohort of the Harvard Postdoctoral Fellowships for Future Faculty Leaders (FFL).
-We seek individuals who will develop and carry out an independent research program in astronomy, and whose research will also contribute to increasing representation and inclusion in these fields through teaching, mentoring, research advising, and public outreach.
-The program also targets individuals who may bring unconventional perspectives to their fields of research, may have critical insights that result from alternative paths to academia, and whose background will contribute to increasing representation at Harvard and in the national community of astronomers.
+We invite applications for the tenth cohort of the Harvard Postdoctoral Fellowships for Future Faculty Leaders (FFL).
+We seek individuals who will develop and carry out an independent research program in astronomy, and whose research, educational, and mentorship activities will also contribute to increasing representation and inclusion in this field.

 The Institute for Theoretical Atomic, Molecular and Optical Physics (ITAMP) Postdoctoral Fellowship supports up to two promising scientists each year who have recently received a Ph.D. degree and wish to carry out research theoretical atomic, molecular and optical physics at the Institute.
 Unlike most postdoctoral appointments, the possible research topics are not constrained by contract or grant requirements.
 The Fellowship Appointment is for two years with possible renewal for a third year.